actions/cache/README.md

         run: ./generate-primes -d prime-numbers
 ```

-## Good practices
+## Known practices and workarounds
-These are some of the good practices which can be used to fulfill certain requirements and are not necessarily the only or the recommended solution.
+Following are some of the known practices/workarounds which community has used to fulfill specific requirements.
+You may choose to use them if suits your use case.
+Note these are not necessarily the only or the recommended solution.

+#### Update a cache
-- **Update a cache** - A cache today is immutable and cannot be updated.
+A cache today is immutable and cannot be updated.
 But some use cases require the cache to be saved even though there was a "hit" during restore.
 To do so, use a `key` which is unique for every run and use `restore-keys` to restore the nearest cache.
 For example:
   ```
       - name: update cache on every commit
         uses: actions/cache@v3